nikki-cupples/career-tracker/README.md

 This repo includes:

-* a single, simple API endpoint (`/api/v1/fruits`)
-* frontend routing via react-router
+* application tab to keep track of your prospective jobs
+* job board tab for easy navigation
-* an auth0 setup waiting to be configured
+* auth0 setup to log in and manage your applications
-* an example database module (`server/db/fruits.js`)
-* an API client module (`client/apis/fruits.js`)
-* configuration for Vitest and testing library
+* search capabilities for your applications
-* configuration for server-side debugging in VS Code
-* configuration for preprocessing css with tailwind support

 ### Installation